pubgeo/IARPA-SMART/README.md

 For the purposes of the IARPA SMART Heavy Construction Dataset, the following activity types are considered to be in the 'positive' set.
 That is, we expect algorithms to detect these types of heavy construction activity.

-- Medium Residential (Low-rise apartments/condos, townhouse/row homes with 5 stories or below, Does not matter how many of these buildings there are)
+- Medium Residential (Low-rise apartments/condos, townhouse/row homes with 5 stories or below, does not matter how many of these buildings there are)
 - Heavy Residential (Large apartment or condo high rise building that is over 5 stories tall)
 - Commercial (e.g. malls, grocery stores, strip malls, gas stations, hospitals, stadiums, office buildings, hotels, storage units)
 - Industrial (e.g. factories, power plants, manufacturing facility, warehouses, distribution center, shipping infrastructure (shipping ports) etc.)